-X: What is your favourite London music venue and why?
+X: What is your favourite music venue and why?

 X: Name three creatives who have inspired you over the past 10 years?

 X: Have you got any exciting projects coming up in the near future?

-X: If you weren’t a recording and mix engineer what other career would you have chosen?
+X: If you weren’t musicians what other careers would you have chosen?

 X: What advice would you give to younger people who want to work in the music industry?

 It takes a lot of grit and persistence.
 You need to show yourself and everyone else that it is something you truly want to do.